Updated March 31, 2026

 - Commercial auto policies in Ohio must meet the stated minimum liability limits of $25,000/$50,000/$25,000.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, so excavation contractors often need documentation ready before signing a yard, office, or storage-space agreement.
+- Most commercial leases in Ohio require proof of general liability coverage, so excavation contractors often need documentation ready before signing a yard, office, or storage-space agreement.

 - Coverage is regulated by the Ohio Department of Insurance, so quote comparisons should confirm that policy terms and endorsements match the work being performed.